Last Updated on November 5, 2023 by Irena Domingo

 - To get a letter of invitation or visa support (later I’ll explain in greater detail what this is), you will need to know which hotels or apartments you will be staying in.
 However, once you arrive, it doesn’t matter if you end up staying in a different hotel or Airbnb apartment (say you find one that’s cheaper or better quality) as long as you are still staying in the city that you are visiting.

 Many people ask me about hotels to stay in Russia.
-Well, I made a short list of hotels I recommend as value for money is very good:
+Well, I made a short list of hotels I recommend as value for money is very good (use Ostrovok to book):

 - Ibis Moscow Centre Bakhrushina (3 stars)